 “Every day, our staff engage and educate the community on important public health topics.
 Whether it’s raising awareness about the importance of ‘Baby Boomers’ getting tested for Hepatitis C, working with homeowners on how they can properly care for a septic system or providing HIV and STD testing and prevention education, we are ready to mobilize in a moment’s notice.
 We strive to be a center of excellence for public health by preventing disease, promoting health, protecting the environment and preserving vital records in our community.
 This webpage will feature just a few of our many public health outreach efforts.”

 Allen County Health Commissioner

-The Annual workshop was held on February 7, 2017 for certified septic system installers.
-Each year, Health Department staff educate installers on any new regulations/ordinances, information for repairs and alterations to septic systems, and ensure installers are current on the Health Department inspection process.
+The annual workshop for certified septic system installers was held in February 2018.
+The Health Department staff educates installers on any new regulations/ordinances, information for repairs and alterations to septic systems, and ensures installers are up-to-date on the department’s inspection process.